Rogdham/pyzstd/index.rst

         Select how many threads will be spawned to compress in parallel.

-        When nbWorkers > 1, enables multi-threading compression, see :ref:`zstd multi-threading compression<mt_compression>` for details.
+        When nbWorkers > ``1``, enables multi-threading compression, see :ref:`zstd multi-threading compression<mt_compression>` for details.

         More workers improve speed, but also increase memory usage.

-        Default value is `0`, aka "single-threaded mode" : no worker is spawned, compression is performed inside caller's thread, all invocations are blocking.
+        Default value is `0`, aka "single-threaded mode" : no worker is spawned, compression is performed inside caller's thread.

     .. py:attribute:: jobSize